arita37/cat_hnswlib/README.md

-# Hnswlib - fast approximate nearest neighbor search
+# catannlib - fast approximate nearest neighbor search
-Header-only C++ HNSW implementation with python bindings.
-Paper code for the HNSW 200M SIFT experiment
+Header-only C++ catann implementation with python bindings.
+Paper code for the catann 200M SIFT experiment

 **NEWS:**

-**Thanks to Louis Abraham ([@louisabraham](https://github.com/louisabraham)) hnswlib is now can be installed via pip!**
+**Thanks to Louis Abraham ([@louisabraham](https://github.com/louisabraham)) catannlib is now can be installed via pip!**

 Highlights:
 1) Lightweight, header-only, no dependencies other than C++ 11.
-2) Interfaces for C++, python and R (https://github.com/jlmelville/rcpphnsw).
+2) Interfaces for C++, python and R (https://github.com/jlmelville/rcppcatann).
 3) Has full support for incremental index construction.
 Has support for element deletions (currently, without actual freeing of the memory).
 4) Can work with custom user defined distances (C++).